Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Deployment can be a challenging phase of the military lifecycle, but it’s important to know that you don’t have to go through it alone.
 The military provides a variety of resources and support programs — ranging from educational briefings to morale calls — for your loved ones, children and service members to ease the stress of deployment.
 Military members may be assigned to a specific installation but support may come from local communities, Yellow Ribbon events or the installation itself.

-The Military & Family Readiness Center helps military and DoD personnel and their families to prepare for and cope with separation due to deployments, remote assignments, natural disasters, and evacuations.
-By addressing emotional, financial, legal, and family issues prior to these events, as well as providing support programs during times of separation, the Airman and Family Readiness Center can help service members and families balance quality of life and mission readiness needs more effectively.
+The Military & Family Readiness Center helps military and DoD civil service personnel, and their family members prepare for and cope with separation due to deployments, remote assignments, natural disasters, and evacuations.
+By addressing emotional, financial, legal, and family issues prior to these events, as well as providing support programs during times of separation, we can help service members and families balance quality of life and mission readiness needs more effectively.

 Pre-Deployment Briefings

-Pre-Deployment Processing (PDP) covers the emotional cycles of deployment, deployment support programs, family support services, legal briefing, medical intelligence clearance & briefings and M&FRC programs.
+Pre-Deployment Processing (PDP) prepares active duty and civilian deployers for deployment by teaching the emotional cycles of deployment, connecting with deployment support resources, family support services, legal briefings, medical intelligence clearance, TRICARE and other M&FRC programs.
 Spouses are encouraged to participate in these briefings as well.
-The PDP is designed to minimize out-processing leg work on the deploying service member as well as reduce stress endured by loved ones during times of separation.
+The PDP is designed to ensure deployers are taking the necessary steps to ensure their personal and work affairs are in order before they leave which reduces stress for the deploying member and their family throughout the various phases of deployment.

 Spouse Deployment Training

-During the spouse deployment training, spouses will learn about all programs and resources available before, during, and after their loved-ones deployment.
-All eligible vouchers will be issued and available dates will be provided for upcoming child care opportunities and Hearts Apart events.
-Contact the Military & Family Readiness Center for upcoming class dates and more information at 801-777-4681.
+During the spouse deployment training, spouses will learn about the myriad programs and resources available before, during, and after their loved-one's deployment.
+All eligible vouchers will be issued, and availability dates provided for upcoming childcare opportunities and Hearts Apart events.
+Contact the Military & Family Readiness Center for upcoming class dates and other information at 801-777-4681.

 Hearts Apart Program

-The Hearts Apart Program supports deployed and remote tour family member's by offering monthly newsletters, activities, and social networking.
+The Hearts Apart Program supports deployed and remote tour family members by offering monthly newsletters, activities, and social networking opportunities.
 During the pre-deployment briefing we provide the latest information about monthly events and support services that are available.
-Monthly Hearts Apart events help support spouses and children with activities that promote networking with other military families and provides valuable resources and referrals to other helping agencies.
+These monthly Hearts Apart events help support spouses and children with activities that promote networking with other military families and provides valuable resources and referrals to other helping agencies.

 Hill Heroes

-Any military member scheduled to deploy or depart for PCS to a remote assignment can go to the Military & Family Readiness Center to have their picture taken and order a Hill Heroes doll for each of their children at no cost.
-Base volunteers meet monthly to sew the items.
+Any military service member scheduled to deploy or depart for permanent change of station to a remote assignment can come to the Military & Family Readiness Center to have their picture taken and order a Hill Heroes doll for each of their children at no cost.
+Base volunteers meet monthly to create the dolls.
+Once completed, the designated family member or friend will be notified so they can be picked up.
 For more information, contact the M&FRC at 801-777-4681 or DSN 312-777-4681.

 WiFi / Computers